U.S.-Israeli Estate Tax Planning for Dual Citizens

 Ms. Seaton practices U.S.-International estate planning and individual tax, U.S. probate and estate administration and... | Read More

 Ms. Seaton practices U.S.-International estate planning and individual tax, U.S. probate and estate administration and tax.
-She has 20 years’ experience advising dual citizens, Israelis and green card holders regarding U.S. tax issues and renunciation of US citizenship and green cards.Close
+She has over 20 years’ experience advising dual citizens, Israelis and green card holders regarding U.S. inheritance and tax issues, and renunciation of U.S. citizenship and green cards.Close